johnwyles/qwen-code-docker/README.md

-# Qwen Coder Docker Environment
+# Qwen Code Docker Environment

 A containerized development environment for the qwen-code CLI tool with OpenAI-compatible API support and configurable Ollama endpoint integration.